nkzd/alyosha-blog/src/content/posts/Java is dying and it paid off my mortgage.md

 pin: true
 ---

-# Java is dying and it paid off my mortgages
+# Java is dying and it paid off my mortgage

 Have you ever been afraid your current tech stack at work will limit your career options in the future?